IEEE 802.11: Regulatory domains and legal compliance

 IEEE uses the phrase regdomain to refer to a legal regulatory region.
 Different countries define different levels of allowable transmitter power, time that a channel can be occupied, and different available channels.
 Domain codes are specified for the United States, Canada, ETSI (Europe), Spain, France, Japan, and China.

 Most Wi-Fi certified devices default to regdomain 0, which means least common denominator settings, i.e., the device will not transmit at a power above the allowable power in any nation, nor will it use frequencies that are not permitted in any nation.

 The regdomain setting is often made difficult or impossible to change so that the end-users do not conflict with local regulatory agencies such as the United States' Federal Communications Commission.

 Layer 2 – Datagrams

 The datagrams are called frames.
 Current 802.11 standards specify frame types for use in the transmission of data as well as management and control of wireless links.

 Frames are divided into very specific and standardized sections.
 Each frame consists of a MAC header, payload, and frame check sequence (FCS).
-Some frames may not have a payload.
+Some frames do not have payloads.

 The first two bytes of the MAC header form a frame control field specifying the form and function of the frame.
 This frame control field is subdivided into the following sub-fields: